Senior Developer vs Lead Developer: Which One Do You Need?

 Technical Skills

-Alongside their other responsibilities, lead developers often still write code for their projects.
+Alongside their other responsibilities, lead developers often still need strong coding skills for their projects.
 In combination with their commitment to review the rest of the team's code, they need to have considerable technical skills, including:

 • Familiarity with industry best practices and software code standards